Using Eye Exams to Detect Alzheimer’s Disease

-The eyes reveal clues to brain health.
+The eyes reveal clues to your brain’s health.

 If, as Shakespeare said, the eyes are windows to the soul, the retina is a window to the brain.

 Located at the back of the eye, the retina sends visual signals from the eyes to the brain.
-Research now indicates that it may also reveal clues about brain health.
+Research indicates that it can also reveal clues about brain health.
 For example, people with Alzheimer’s disease often have visual problems.
 Since the disease develops decades before symptoms occur, understanding the relationship between the retina and brain may help doctors detect Alzheimer’s early, when treatment is most effective.